arkdelkaos/ark-react-extensions-pack/README.md

 ### UI

 - 🔒 🔥 **Error Lens**: One of my MUST HAVE!
 Just display linting/ts errors in a very obvious way!
 Impossible to miss!
+- 🆕 **Open Matching Files**: Input a glob, and open all matching files in
 - 🆕 **Peacock**: To colorize the vscode theme with a different color per technology/workspace
 - **Bracket Pair Colorizer**: Every bracket pair will have the same color!
 - **Color-Info**: Add color info when editing colors